aliumairdev/rails_saas_kit/IMPLEMENTATION_STATUS.md

 # Rails SaaS Kit - Implementation Status

-Comprehensive overview of all features implemented in this Rails SaaS Kit following Jumpstart Pro patterns.
+Comprehensive overview of all features implemented in this Rails SaaS Kit - a feature-rich, production-ready Rails 8 starter template.

 **Last Updated**: November 3, 2025